yungezz/aspire-samples/samples/eShopLite/deploy-az-cli.md

 1. Publish the .NET Aspire projects to containers on Azure Container Registry
 1. Deploy the apps to an Azure Container Apps environment
 1. View application console logs to troubleshoot application issues
-1. Create a PostgreSQL server in the Azure Container Apps environment & configure the app to use it
+1. Create a Azure PostgreSQL flexible server & configure the app to use it
-1. Create a Redis server in the Azure Container Apps environment & configure the app to use it
+1. Create a Azure Redis Cache & configure the app to use it
 1. Deploy application updates when you change code

 ## Prerequisites